PeterZG/Vanilla-JS-Qanda/README.md

 ### 4.6.
 Prohibited Practices

- * You are not allowed to have more than 1 HTML file in your project repository.
+ * Not allowed to have more than 1 HTML file in your project repository.
  * Do not use the `async` and `await` syntax.
 You must use JavaScript Promises.
  * Do not use any string-to-DOM parsers (e.g., DOMParser, `innerHTML` property, or similar).